TrilokGeer/metadata-controller/docs/Proposal.md

 ### Drawbacks

-1. User intervention is required for failure resolution of opcode driven operations.
+1. User intervention maybe required in some cases for failure resolution of opcode driven operations.
 2. Any user with permission to edit custom resource can influence tags on cloud resources with wide-scoped classifiers.
 3. HA is not supported for the controller.
 4. Override of global configurations specific to cloud provider are not supported.